 While there are obvious false assumptions made about God, prayer, and healing (how does one know that in the whole world God has not healed an amputee, for starters) many interesting questions are raised for those who believe in both God and prayer.
 Those who do pray for healing often fail to experience it in the way they expect—healing rarely parallels a conventional or traditional sense of that word.
 Loved ones die of cancer, friends are killed in car accidents, economic catastrophe befalls even the most frugal, and people in much of the developing world die from diseases long cured in the West.
 Beyond the realm of physical healing, many experience emotional and psychological trauma that leave open and festering wounds.
 Or, there are those perpetual personality ticks and quirks that seem beyond the reach of the supernatural.
 Given all of this contrary experience, what does it mean to receive healing, and should one hold out hope that healing can come in this world?
 Specifically, for those who pray, and for those who believe that God does heal, how might the persistence of wounds—psychological, emotional and physical—be understood?

-In a recent New York Times article, Marcia Mount Shoop writes of her horrific rape as a fifteen year old girl.(1) As the descendant of three generations of ministers she ran to the safest place she knew after suffering this horrific trauma—the church.
+In a memorable New York Times article, Marcia Mount Shoop writes of her horrific rape as a fifteen year old girl.(1) As the descendant of three generations of ministers she ran to the safest place she knew after suffering this horrific trauma—the church.
 Yet as she stood amid the congregants singing hymns and reciting creeds, she felt no relief.
 Even her favorite verse from Romans, ‘and we know that in all things God works for good with those who love him’ sounded hollow and brought little comfort.
 How could she ever be healed or experience ‘good’ after this horrific act of violence?

 Once at home, alone with the secret of her rape, Marcia Shoop found something that enabled her to survive.
 “I felt Jesus so close,” she recalled in an interview.
 “It wasn’t the same Jesus I experienced at church.
 It was this tiny, audible whisper that said, ‘I know what happened.
 I understand.’
 And it kept me alive, that frayed little thread.”(2)